karvansd/Unit-1-Homework-Assignment-FinTech-Case-Study/README.md

 * What domain of the financial industry is the company in?

-  - The FinTech domain that nanopay is in is payments and billing.
+  - The FinTech domain that nanopay is in is payments and billing. [[1]](#1)

 * What have been the major trends and innovations of this domain over the last 5-10 years?

+  - In the domain of payments 5 key factors have had a tremendous impact on the payments industry over the course of the last 5 years.
+TheChanged customer behaviour
+    - Changed competitive environment
+    - New regulatory initiatives
+    - New technologies
-  -
+    - Changed market infrastructure

+  * Changed customer behaviour:
+  * Changed competitive environment:
+  * Regulatory Initiatives:
+  * Technologies:
+  * Market Infrastructure: replacement or revision of outdated payment infrastructure in the market

 * What are the other major companies in this domain?
   - The other major companies in this domain are any payment platforms for retail and P2P applications.
-These include larger companies such as Apple Pay, Amazon Pay, etc.
+These include larger companies such as Apple Pay, Amazon Pay, etc. [[2]](#2)
-  - Other rival FinTech companies that offer similar services include Zeta Account, Pesapal, SmoothPay, Soundpays and Plooto.
+  - Other rival FinTech companies that offer similar services include Zeta Account, Pesapal, SmoothPay, Soundpays and Plooto. [[7]](#7) [[8]](#8)

 ## Results